Anasss/100-days-of-code/log.md

 Used this hour for work today (I had to break my old rule) in some interesting stuff though!
 * [ ] LeetCode!

+### Day 25: July 3, 2020

+**Today's Progress**:
+One LC and Reading the PM https://learning.oreilly.com/library/view/the-pragmatic-programmer/9780135956977/f_0020.xhtml Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
+Fix each one as soon as it is discovered
+* [x] LeetCode!